 9. We are “Restorational” in our practical theology knowing that the central work of God as recorded in both the Old and New Testament is restoring man, the earth, and the universe from the corruption of evil back to God’s original plan and purpose.

-10. We are “Prophetic” and “Apostolic” in our beliefs that God is presently moving in the church bringing the restoration of the five-fold ministry gifts.
-We believe that the present restoration of the Prophet and the Apostle will bring about a release of the saints of God to manifest His kingdom in the earth.
+10. We are “Apostolic” in our beliefs that Jesus is presently moving in His Church through the Ephesians 5 ministry graces or gifts; apostolically, prophetically, evangelistically, pastorally and through teaching.
+We believe the operation of these ministry gifts equips the saints of God to manifest His kingdom in the earth.

 11. We are “Present Truth” in our belief that God is progressively restoring truth to the Church today.
-This progressive restoration can be traced from the Reformation, when men realized that “the just shall live by faith,” to this century when men are learning about the active role of the Holy Spirit in the earth today.
+This progressive restoration can be traced from the Reformation, when men realized that “the just shall live by faith,” to this century when men are learning about the active role of the Holy Spirit in the earth today, all remaining faithful to both Old an New Testament Scriptures.